Is your Maternity Leave Ending Soon? Here’s how to survive the salary drop.

 Go mad on eBay or local selling sites (you’ll find them on Facebook).

-Use cash back sites.
+Try cash back sites.
 This really is free money, it’s not too good to be true.
-My favourite is Top Cash Back but there are others.
+My favourite is Top Cash Back but there are others too.
 For any online purchase, register an account on this website.
 Search for the retailer and buy as normal.
 Your Topcashback account will be credited with the relevant cash back.
 Since Nov 2012 I have earned more than £1000 cash back!!
-Also use it for annual ‘have to pay bills’ such as a car, house, life insurance/ switching gas/electricity providers/ new credit card/new mobile phone/broadband/pay TV.
-It really great.
+Also use it for annual ‘have to pay bills’ such as a car, house, life insurance/ switching gas/electricity providers/ new credit card/new mobile phone/broadband/pay TV.. it’s really great.
 It takes a few weeks to be verified but then you pay it straight into your bank account.

 Make Money on Old Items

 Get rid of your old cd’s and dvd’s, books and electrical items.
-I used music magpie website and app on phone to scan everything in.
-You pack them all into boxes and a courier comes to your house to collect.
-I made £77 from selling 150 cd’s and dvd’s.
-The money is paid to your bank account.
+Use the music magpie website and app on phone to scan everything in.
+You pack them all into boxes and a courier comes to your house to collect. £77 I received from selling 150 cd’s and dvd’s and the money was paid straight to my bank account

-Write reviews and complete questionnaires, you’ll often be rewarded with amazon vouchers or sometimes even cash.
+Why not consider writing reviews and complete questionnaires and you’ll be rewarded with amazon vouchers or sometimes even cash!
 I have done some reviews for channel 4 TV, an interview for a money saving website, an interview for the Telegraph.
 I have got a set of 20 professional photographs from the telegraph with baby 3, hubby and I for free.
-You would normally pay at least £500 for these photos.
-The photographer normally takes famous people photos (;-)).
+You would normally pay at least £500 for these style photographs and the photographer normally takes famous people photos too so they’re pretty good!
 I have earned about £100 worth of amazon vouchers and £100 worth of Tesco Clubcard vouchers.

 Loyalty Card Points